ariscript/www/content/blog/khoury/index.md

 about these topics further: Prof. Patterson connected me to Prof. Ahmed and the Rocq Reading Group that ran this semester.

-The course provided a gentle onramp into formal methods and verification topics that students will otherwise never see in their coursework, and will never know if they like it and want to pursue this area further.
+The course provided a gentle on-ramp into formal methods and verification topics that students will otherwise never see in their coursework, and will never know if they like it and want to pursue this area further.
 Removing a course like this will significantly reduce the proportion of undergrads that end up doing